 Amazonishness.
 Amazon Webstore was way too much connected to the Internet retail giant - the flow, the structure, the user experience and the checkout process were easily recognizable as “amazonish”.
 On theory, Amazon branding should gain credibility to the store.
 Instead, it’s been stealing customers.
 And though Webstore users could maintain the presence of their own brand on the website, the parental logo was always nearby.
 As a result, customers often decided to buy directly from Amazon instead.

 Lack of innovations.
 Having a robust set of features at its inception, Amazon Webstore, unfortunately, did very little to expand its possibilities over time.
 Whilst its nearest competitors were actively developing and building more and more compelling features, Amazon just couldn’t compete.
 Thereby, in recent times Amazon Webstore was often accused of being cumbersome and functionally out-dated, which caused even higher rate of users outflow.
+This highlights the importance of choosing a platform that continuously evolves and offers what builds a perfect shopping cart, considering the potential benefits of a website migration.

 Price.
-First of all, $79 a month was hardly a competitive price, considering that leading platforms like Shopify and BigCommerce typically offer plans starting around $29 (as well as more extensive options).
+First of all, $79 a month was hardly a competitive price, considering that leading platforms like Shopify and BigCommerce typically offer plans starting around $39 (as well as more extensive options).
 Secondly, the 2.1% - 2.9% sales charge, which required a tribute to Amazon for EVERY single transaction, made things even worse.
 Logically, expenses would grow with sales.
 But was it worth it?

 Where to Migrate from Amazon Webstore?